AlexanderPro/SmartContextMenu/README.md

 --------------------

 * SmartContextMenu.exe
 * SmartContextMenu.xml (It is placed in roaming user directory.
-If you are planing to use it as portable version, then copy the file to the directory with SmartContextMenu.exe)
+If you are planing to use SmartContextMenu as portable app, then copy the file to the directory with SmartContextMenu.exe)